William Ivison Macadam: Learned societies

 Fellow of the Society of Antiquaries of London.

 Freemasons

-William Ivison Macadam was a leading office holder in the Freemasons in Edinburgh and Scotland, involved in a number of lodges, as a Grand Master in the movement and in both the Grand Lodge and Depute Grand Principal of the Supreme Grand Royal Arch Chapter of Scotland.
+Macadam was a leading office holder in the Freemasons in Edinburgh and Scotland, involved in a number of lodges, as a Grand Master in the movement and in both the Grand Lodge and Depute Grand Principal of the Supreme Grand Royal Arch Chapter of Scotland.
 He oversaw the erection of new Masonic Halls on Queen Street, which were marked by formal ceremonial hand over by him to the Order.

 Publications and papers given before learned societies (partial list)

 He wrote at least fifty papers and probably far exceeded that number for various Learned Societies.
-Some of these were:
+Some of these show how varied and wide were his areas of expertise: